gboeing/project-template/README.md

 ## Guidelines

 Keep all code in the `code` folder.
+Code should be type-annotated and use numpy-style docstrings.

 Keep all data outside this repo (such as a shared Google Drive) and provide direct links (accessible *only* to people explicitly granted access) in the readme file at `data/README.md`